-We make every effort to ensure there is a maximum 2 hour only wait prior to surgery, but there are times when situations beyond our control may require you to wait for a longer period.
+We make every effort to ensure your wait period for your procedure is as minimal as possible but there are times when situations beyond our control may require you to wait for a longer period.
 We apologise in advance for this inconvenience should this be the case.

 Please be aware that an early arrival does not necessarily mean patients are admitted earlier than their advised time.
-Some patients who are in the waiting room or arrive after you, may be going into another of our operating theatres with a different Doctor.
+Some patients who are in the waiting room or arrive after you, may be going into one of our procedure rooms with another Doctor.